pronoy1004/final-project-code/readme.md

 python3 code/application.py
 ```
 3. Register or login.
 If using for the first time, select '2' to register at the prompt.
 Enter a username.
 Then enter '1' to login with your username at the prompt.
-4. Select a query from the menu and enter the required parameters.
+4. Select a query from the menu and enter the required parameters at the prompt.
 5. Login is required for each new query.
-6. User logs can be viewed in Postgres.
+6. User logs (user_data and user_activity_log) can be viewed in Postgres.